 4.0 for communication between teachers and 4.5 for communication on Canvas,

-on a scale from 1 (very bad) to 5 (very good)). - The students on average perceive the different components of the course as very
+• The students on average perceive the different components of the course as very

 helpful in the learning process: clear and distinct course literature: 2.0;